capactio/capact/docs/internal/json-generators/README.md

 - get rid of the title, if present then it is sued for

-I've reviewed paweł pull request, and we also have a discussion about the rendering flow I've finished creating JSON Schemas for all OCF manifests Currently, I'm doing research.
 Currently, we cannot find any library to support the `patternProperties`, `const`, `allOf`, `anyOf` and `oneOf` features.
 The possible workaround it to:
 - convert JSON Schema to protobufs and then to Go struct
 - convert JSON Schema to Open API 3.0 and then to Go struct